rails/rails/guides/source/development_dependencies_install.md

 $ createuser --superuser $USER
 ```

-MySQL will create the users when the databases are created.
+NOTE: MySQL will create the users when the databases are created.
 The task assumes your user is `root` with no password.

 Then, you need to create the test databases for both MySQL and PostgreSQL with: